Tuco De La Vega

 Skills: Sword fighting & combat, Home brewing, Mexican cuisine, Carpentry

 Tuco was born in Chihuahua, Mexico in the early 1800’s to an Texan father and Mexican mother who met in El Paso Norte where they both had travelled to find work.
 Tuco was the eldest of seven boys, and was born into humble beginnings where his parents struggled to find work.
-His Father, Miguel, was a carpenter by trade and got by on any work he could find.
-His Mother, Maria, worked in restaurant kitchens from time to time.
+His Papa, Miguel, was a carpenter by trade and got by on any work he could find.
+His Mama, Maria, worked in restaurant kitchens from time to time.
 When possible she would take home leftovers to help feed seven hungry sons.
 It became apparent early on that Tuco would need to step up and help fend for his younger siblings…

 Conflict in Mexico

 After Mexico won its independence from Spain they later faced a war against the U.S. over the state of Texas, Tucos’ Fathers’ homeland.
-With a Mexican mother and Texan Father, the De La Vega family were caught between both sides of the conflict and lived a life as fugitives.
+With a Mexican mother and Texan Father, the De La Vega familia were caught between both sides of the conflict and lived a life as fugitives.
 They were constantly on the move to avoid getting caught and murdered for treason.
 They regularly ran into conflicts with both sides who questioned their allegiances.

 Becoming a Man

 Tuco would learn to fend for Himself and his younger siblings from his father, who was a gifted swordsman and carpenter.
 Every evening, after his studies were finished, Tuco would spend hours long after sunset honing his skills to ensure he would always be able to provide safety and shelter to his younger siblings.
 His mother would teach him how to make a meal from scraps; from rice, beans, leftover meat, tortillas to anything else she could find.
-Together they developed a signature dish, would would later become known as a ‘burrito’.
+Together they developed a signature dish, which would later become known as a ‘burrito’.
 She instilled a hunter gatherer instinct in Tuco to ensure he and his siblings would never go hungry.

 During the war, pockets of rogue soldiers on both sides would fight along the border.
 On one unfortunate trip to El Paso Norte Tucos parents were captured, and ultimately murdered for what was deemed treason.